The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: Interpreting the r-process impact in the Galaxy

 \cite{VandeVoort.ea:2020,VandeVoort.ea:2022} found an "optimized DTD", allowing for r-process contributions from mergers to show up as early as [Fe/H]$<$-3 in Galactic evolution, if the merger rate is about 0.3\% of the CCSN rate (see their Fig.3).
-Based on the observations of GW170817 \cite{Rosswog.Feindt.ea:2017} (see Fig.\ref{fig:rosswog17}) and \citep[][see their Fig.4]{Chen.Li.ea:2024} come to the conclusion that a rate on the order of 0.3\% of the CCSNe rate is required.
-This corresponds to about a rate of $R=$500-600Gpc$^{-3}$y$^{-1}$, in comparison to the limits given by \cite{Abbott.eaX:2021} of 310$^{+490}_{-240}$Gpc$^{-3}$y$^{-1}$. \cite{Kobayashi.Mandel.ea:2023} (see their Fig.4) could show that with a metallicity-dependent DTD neutron star mergers can reproduce the observations of [Eu/Fe] vs. [Fe/H].
-Thus, with these considerations, it seems that neutron star mergers - happening at a frequency once per a few 100 CCSNe - can explain the appearance of r-process elements like Eu at metallicities as low as [Fe/H]$<$-3.
+Based on Fig.\ref{fig:rosswog17} of \cite{Rosswog.Feindt.ea:2017} and Fig.4 of \cite{Chen.Li.ea:2024} this leads to the conclusion that a rate on the order of 0.3\% of the CCSNe rate is required.
+This corresponds to about a rate of $R=$500-600Gpc$^{-3}$yr$^{-1}$, in comparison to the 2021 limits given by \cite{Abbott.eaX:2021} of 310$^{+490}_{-240}$Gpc$^{-3}$y$^{-1}$. \cite{Kobayashi.Mandel.ea:2023} (see their Fig.4) could show that with a metallicity-dependent DTD neutron star mergers can reproduce the observations of [Eu/Fe] vs. [Fe/H].
+With these considerations, it seems that neutron star mergers - happening at a frequency once per a few 100 CCSNe - can explain the appearance of r-process elements like Eu at metallicities as low as [Fe/H]$<$-3, but it should be noted that the lower part of the recently determined error range of 7.6- 250 Gpc$^{-3}$yr$^{-1}$ from the Gravitatioal Wave Transient Catalog (GWTC-4) \citep{Abac.ea:2025} could create a tension for this interpretation \citep[see also the discussion in][]{Fishbach.ea:2026}.

 It remains to be seen whether (after being confirmed by self-consistent multi-D simulations) the suggested common-envelope-jet supernovae, resulting from a merger of a neutron star with the core of a massive star \citep{Grichener.Kobayashi.Soker:2022,Jin.Soker:2024,Grichener:2025}, can play a comparable role as well.